Adam Ant: Personal life

-Mental health Issues
+Mental health issues

 Ant has spoken candidly about his mental health issues and experiences with the effects of the illness.
-In 1975, when he was living with his first wife at her parents' home in Muswell Hill, he suffered from depression and developed anorexia.
+In 1975, when he was living with his first wife at her parents' home in Muswell Hill, he suffered from depression and became dangerously underweight.
 "I just didn't eat," he has said of this period, "I wasn't attempting to slim, I was attempting to kill myself."
 He took an overdose of pills and, after having his stomach pumped, was sent to Colney Hatch psychiatric hospital in North London; he was diagnosed as having bipolar disorder and discharged after three months.
 "I was totally fucked-up in the head.
 Things went wrong and something snapped.
 I just became a vegetable for three months.
 I couldn't talk to people.
 I was very ill and that was part of the reason I left college."

-In 2002, Ant was poised to join the 1980s-focused Here & Now tour, but was unable to do so after he was arrested and charged with throwing a car alternator through a window at the Prince of Wales pub in Camden and then threatening patrons with a starting pistol.
+In 2002 Ant was poised to join the 1980s-focused Here & Now tour, but was unable to do so when he was arrested and charged, after throwing a car alternator through a window at the Prince of Wales pub in Camden and then threatening patrons with a starting pistol.
 Ant's court trial was held later that year at the Old Bailey in London.
 The charges against him, which included criminal damage and threatening members of the public, were reduced to a single count of causing affray, to which he pleaded guilty.
 He was fined £500 and placed under a 12-month Community Rehabilitation Order for psychiatric care, with a suspended sentence.
 In June 2003, it was reported that Ant had been arrested again on suspicion of criminal damage, before it was decided that he should be hospitalised for treatment.

 On 18 May 2010, Ant was returned to psychiatric hospital, where he remained until mid-June, subsequently returning home under outpatient supervision.
 In his 31 December 2010 interview for The Sun, Ant discussed the side effects of medication for his bipolar condition: "In the past I've been a robot.
 It's been an out-of-body experience.
 Bipolar means up and down and that's me...
 Music has always been the best medication.
 I was on sodium valproate for seven years....
 I couldn't get to sleep and I didn't make love for seven years.
 My hair fell out and I couldn't pick up a book as I couldn't concentrate.
 I didn't write a song or pick up a guitar in that time – and piled on the weight.
 I might as well have been dead.
 I work very closely with my GP and any decisions I make are made with him".
 During an interview with BBC Radio 6 Music, he declared that "mental health needs a great deal of attention.
 It's the final taboo and it needs to be faced and dealt with."
 Ant is involved in the Black Dog campaign, which promotes better understanding of mental illness.